hasura/pacha/README.md

 ## What is it?

-Pacha is an AI tool that does retrieval of context for a natural language query using a SQL interface.
+Pacha is an AI tool that does retrieval of context for a natural language query using a SQL interface and a Python programming environment.
 Pacha is specially built to work with Hasura DDN for authorized multi-source querying.

 You would use Pacha with your favourite LLMs to generate grounded responses in your AI apps/agents/chatbots.